-3.2 Renewable energy options. locations, and transmission infrastructure requirements
+3.2 Renewable energy options, locations, and transmission infrastructure requirements

-Green hydrogen production requires substantial electricity, as it takes around 50 kWh of electricity to produce one kg of green hydrogen.
-Also, it takes around 58 kg of hydrogen to produce one tonne of steel with a green H2-DRI process.
-Therefore, we would need around 58,000 tonnes of hydrogen for a green H2-DRI plant that produces one million tonnes (Mt) of green steel per year.
-The annual electricity demand to produce H2 for a 1 Mt per year green H2-DRI plant is around 3,600 GWh/year, assuming electrolyzer efficiency of 70%.
+Green hydrogen production requires substantial electricity, as it takes around 56 kWh of electricity to produce one kg of green hydrogen.
+Also, it takes around 60 kg of hydrogen to produce one ton of steel with a green H2-DRI process.
+Therefore, we would need around 60,000 tonnes of hydrogen for a green H2-DRI plant that produces 1 Mt of green steel per year.
+The annual electricity demand to produce this amount of H2 is around 3,377 GWh/ year, assuming 56 kWh needed per kg of H2 produced with the electrolyzer efficiency of 70%.